RizkyRajitha/linkin/README.md

 ### Getting started

-- hosting
+- Hosting
   - set environment variables
   - **Mandatory**
     - `DBURL` - **Postgres** database url
     - `KEY` - random secret key
   - **Optional**
     - `changePasswordEnabled` - for showcase so that anonymous users cant change the password . default set to `true` .
   - after successfully deploying visit `youdomain/admin` to view admin login
   - use default login credentials
     - username = `admin`
     - password = `linkin123`
   - after a successfull login you will be able to see above admin dashboard.

 ### Developing locally